a2e-mmc/docs/docs/code_contributions.rst

 :numref:`fig-cpm_5` demonstrates three additional run-time options.
 One option is the automatic selection of which boundaries to perturb, chosen by setting ``cpm_nb`` = ``cpm_sb`` = ``cpm_eb`` = ``cpm_wb`` = 0.
 In this example featuring southwesterly flow, the south and west boundaries are selected.
 Another option shown here is how to stop the perturbations at a specified a number of grid points adjacent to any outflow boundary using cpm_off_h.
 This offset will be applied at any boundary that does not have perturbations applied, that is adjacent to a boundary that does.
 For demonstration, in :numref:`fig-cpm_5`, ``cpm_noff_h`` = 5, which leaves cells of width 3 grid points remaining along the north and east boundaries, since ``cpm_noff_h`` does not divide evenly into ``cpm_ngc_h``.
 Such smaller cells can be eliminated by specifying compatible values of ``cpm_noff_h``, ``cpm_ngc_h``, ni and nj.

 :numref:`fig-cpm_5` also demonstrates one option for automatic determination of the perturbation amplitude, ``cpm_opt`` = 2.
-This option bases the amplitude on the turbulent Eckert number, following Munoz-Esparza et al, 2014 and Munoz-Esparza et al, 2015.
+This option bases the amplitude on the turbulent Eckert number, following :cite:t:`Munoz-Esparza2014,Munoz-Esparza2015`.
 This formulation requires the magnitude of the geostrophic wind, the value of which is determined using the lateral edge-averaged horizontal wind components at the vertical grid cell index just below the height of the geostrophic wind, as used for the automated boundary selection option.
 The case shown in :numref:`fig-cpm_5` used a geostrophic wind speed of 15 m/s, resulting in a target amplitude of approximately 1.1 K.

 .. _fig-cpm_5:
 .. figure:: img/CPM_OPT_2_N8_C3_V1_B_AUTO_AMP_AUTO_DT_AUTO_CPM_XY_namelist.png